Overview

 Biography

-Tammam Azzam was born in 1980 in Damascus, Syria, and grew up in the village of Ta'ara in the country's south.
-He received his formal artistic training at the Faculty of Fine Arts, University of Damascus, specializing in oil painting and graduating in 2001.
-Between 2001 and 2003, he participated in advanced workshops in Amman, Jordan, led by the German-Syrian painter Marwan Kassab-Bachi.
-Those sessions proved formative, sharpening Azzam's understanding of painting as a medium capable of carrying historical weight and emotional complexity.
-Alongside his studio practice, he worked as a graphic designer in Syria, a background that would later inform the visual precision of his digital photomontage works.
+Tammam Azzam (born 1980 in Damascus, Syria) grew up in the village of Ta'ara in the country’s south.
+He received his formal artistic training at the Faculty of Fine Arts at the University of Damascus, specialising in oil painting and graduating in 2001.
+From 2001 to 2003 he took part in advanced workshops in Amman, Jordan, led by the German Syrian painter Marwan Kassab Bachi.
+These sessions sharpened Azzam’s understanding of painting as a medium capable of carrying historical weight and emotional complexity.
+Alongside his studio practice, he worked as a graphic designer in Syria, a background that would later inform the visual precision and compositional clarity of his digital photomontage works.

-Tammam Azzam's works are held in significant public and private collections across Europe, the Middle East, and the United States.
-In 2016, he was a fellow at the Hanse-Wissenschaftskolleg, Institute for Advanced Study, in Delmenhorst, Germany.
-His practice has been the subject of a major monograph, Bilder ohne Namen / Untitled Pictures, published by Hirmer Verlag in 2021 with 192 color illustrations.
+Azzam’s work is held in significant public and private collections across Europe, the Middle East and the United States.
+In 2016 he was a fellow at the Hanse Wissenschaftskolleg, Institute for Advanced Study, in Delmenhorst, Germany.
+His practice has been the subject of a major monograph, Bilder ohne Namen / Untitled Pictures, published by Hirmer Verlag in 2021.

-Azzam's exhibition history spans continents and institutional contexts.
-He has participated in the Vancouver Biennale, where he was artist-in-residence; the FotoFest Biennial in Houston; the Dak'Art Biennial of Contemporary African Art in Dakar; the Alexandria Biennale; the 30th Biennial of Graphic Arts in Ljubljana; and Banksy's Dismaland in Weston-super-Mare (2015).
-Solo and group exhibitions have been held at the Aga Khan Museum in Toronto; the Middle East Institute in Washington D.C.
-(2021); the Rudolf Stolz Museum in Sexten, South Tyrol (2020); the Busan Museum of Art; the Fondazione Giorgio Cini in Venice; Framer Framed in Amsterdam; Columbia University in New York; the For-Site Foundation in San Francisco; and the Künstlerforum Bonn, among many others.
+His exhibition history spans continents and institutional contexts.
+Azzam has participated in the Vancouver Biennale, where he was artist in residence; the FotoFest Biennial in Houston; the Dak’Art Biennial of Contemporary African Art in Dakar; the Alexandria Biennale; the 30th Biennial of Graphic Arts in Ljubljana; and Banksy’s Dismaland in Weston super Mare (2015).
+Solo and group exhibitions have been presented at the Aga Khan Museum in Toronto; the Middle East Institute in Washington, D.C.
+(2021); the Rudolf Stolz Museum in Sexten, South Tyrol (2020); the Busan Museum of Art; the Fondazione Giorgio Cini in Venice; Framer Framed in Amsterdam; Columbia University in New York; the For Site Foundation in San Francisco; and the Künstlerforum Bonn, among many others.

-Tammam Azzam has been represented by KORNFELD Galerie Berlin for a number of years, and the gallery has served as a consistent platform for his evolving practice.
-Solo and duo exhibitions at KORNFELD Galerie Berlin include Bilder ohne Namen / Untitled Pictures (2021), Temporary Title (2023–2024), and Fragments (2022), a duo exhibition alongside Jonas Englert in which Azzam's large-scale paper collages were shown in dialogue with Englert's video works.
-The gallery has also presented Azzam's work at international art fairs, including Art Dubai and Untitled Art Fair Miami, contributing to his growing presence within the European and international contemporary art market.
+Tammam Azzam has been represented by KORNFELD Galerie Berlin for many years, with the gallery providing a consistent platform for the development of his work.
+Solo and duo exhibitions at KORNFELD Galerie Berlin include Bilder ohne Namen / Untitled Pictures (2021), Temporary Title (2023–2024) and Fragments (2022), a duo exhibition with Jonas Englert in which Azzam’s large scale paper collages were shown in dialogue with Englert’s video works.
+The gallery has also presented Azzam’s work at international art fairs, including Art Dubai and Untitled Art in Miami Beach, contributing to his growing visibility within the global contemporary art context.

 Press